Fitness boot camp: History

 Military forces have emphasized fitness since ancient times.

+Athletics competitions were held about 1812 at the Royal Military College, Sandhurst, and the Royal Military Academy, Woolwich held an organised competition in 1849.
 In 1860 Archibald MacLaren opened a gymnasium at the University of Oxford, England and instituted a training regimen for Captain Frederick Hammersley and 12 non-commissioned officers at the university.
 This regimen was assimilated into the training of the British Army, which formed the Army Gymnastic Staff in 1861 and made sport an important part of military life.

 The term "boot" originates from U.S. Navy and Marine recruits in the Spanish–American War (1898) who wore leggings called boots; these recruits were trained in "boot" camps.
-Military-style training was used in the nineteenth century to rehabilitate civilian prisoners in the United States and for U.S. military prisoners during World War 2.
+Military-style training was used in the late nineteenth century in the United States at the Elmira Reformatory to rehabilitate civilian prisoners and for U.S. military prisoners during and after World War II.

 Dr. Bill Orban developed the Royal Canadian Air Force Exercise Plans in 1961, a fitness plan for military personnel that sold 23 million copies to the public.
 U.S. Air Force Colonel Kenneth Cooper's wrote Aerobics in 1968 and a mass-market version The New Aerobics in 1979.
 These publications by Orban and Cooper helped to launch modern fitness culture.

-Correctional boot camps were used in New Zealand from 1971 to 1981 and in the United States since 1983.
+Correctional boot camps were used in New Zealand from 1971 to 1981 and have been used in the United States since 1983.

 A recreational "Boot Camp Workout" audio compact cassette recorded by a U.S. Marine Corps drill instructor was released in 1984.
 Indoor "boot camp workouts" at health clubs around the U.S. were popular in 1998.
 Fitness boot camps as outdoor fitness group classes developed independently in Australia in 1991 (Original Bootcamp), the United States in the 1990s, the United Kingdom in 1999 (British Military Fitness), and Canada in 2001 (The Original Boot Camp).
 Outdoor group fitness classes such as these have been growing in popularity ever since and have become a distinct commercial market within the fitness industry.

 In the United States, the television series Boot Camp aired in 2001.
-In the United Kingdom, reality television program Celebrity Fit Club, which involved boot camp-style fitness, aired from 2002–2006.
+In the United Kingdom, reality television program Celebrity Fit Club, which involved boot camp-style fitness, aired from 2002 to 2006.
 The series was brought over to the United States in 2005 as Celebrity Fit Club which aired until 2010.